The Find Point Clusters tool finds clusters of point features in surrounding noise based on their spatial or spatiotemporal distribution.

 The Choose the clustering method you want to use parameter determines whether a defined distance or self-adjusting clustering algorithm will be used.
 Defined distance (DBSCAN) finds clusters of points that are in close proximity based on a specified search range.
 Self-adjusting (HDBSCAN) finds clusters of points similar to DBSCAN but uses varying search ranges allowing for clusters with varying densities based on cluster probability (or stability).

-All results will include a field called CLUSTER_ID that indicates which cluster each feature belongs to, and a field called COLOR_ID which is a label used for drawing the results so that each cluster is visually distinct from its neighboring clusters.
+All results will include a field named CLUSTER_ID that indicates which cluster each feature belongs to, and a field named COLOR_ID that is a label used for drawing the results so that each cluster is visually distinct from its neighboring clusters in most cases.
 For both fields, a value of -1 indicates that a feature has been labeled as noise.

 If the Self-adjusting (HDBSCAN) clustering method is used, results will also include the following fields:

 - PROB—The probability that a feature belongs in its assigned cluster.

 - OUTLIER—The likelihood that a feature is an outlier within its own cluster.
 A larger value indicates that the feature is more likely to be an outlier.